glorylo/challenge/README.md

 > ruby -I lib ./bin/challenge -c ./path/to/companies.json -u ./path/to/users.json -o output.txt
 ```

+The json files provided must pass validation of the required fields and their respective types.
 The 'data' folder contains sample input files.

 ```